COVID-19 Minneapolis Resources

 All parks and trails remain open.
 The Minneapolis Park and Recreation Board urges park users to follow park use guidelines:

-Sections of Lake Harriet Parkway, Lake Nokomis Parkway, Main Street SE and West River Parkway have been closed to motor vehicle traffic and opened to pedestrians to allow more room for social distancing.
+Sections of Lake Harriet Parkway, Lake Nokomis Parkway, Main Street SE, West River Parkway, Bde Maka Ska Parkway, Cedar Lake Parkway, East River Parkway, and Lake of the Isles Parkway have been closed to motor vehicle traffic and opened to pedestrians to allow more room for social distancing.
+Cyclists should remain on bike paths.

 Athletic Fields, Courts and Golf Courses